Call-for-Code/Safe-Queue/README.md

 </table>
 </p>

-As his turn in line approaches, he receives push notifications with audio alerts starting at fourth in line and including:  "this is Safe Queue, you are now second in line" so he can get ready,  and then finally: "this is safe queue, you can go in now.".
+As his turn in line approaches, he receives  notifications with audio alerts starting at fourth in line and including:  "this is Safe Queue, you are now second in line" so he can get ready,  and then finally: "this is safe queue, you can go in now.".

 He leaves his car and goes in, shows his QR Code to the employee who scans it (also using the App) which confirms he is the next one in line.
 The successful scan then removes him from the line and notifications go out to everyone else waiting.

 <b>2.
+A CONSUMER GOES TO A STORE</b>: A consumer simply drives to a store.
+When he arrives, he sees a printed sign with a QR Code nearby.
+Scanning the QR Code will open his browser to the Safe Queue for that store.
+He then joins the Safe Queue and parks and waits to be notified to go in.

+<b>3.
 A BUSINESS CREATES A SAFE QUEUE</b>:  A manager (or employee) of a business opens up the Safe Queue App, taps on "MANAGER" and sees an empty list.
 He taps on Add and enters the business name, an optional logo, and an address (though this is pre-populated by the App from the GPS location).
 He then taps on Save, which publishes this for consumers to find (as per CONSUMER use case above).
 <p align="center">
 <img src="./images/screenshots/screenshot_manage_create_device.png" width="25%" title="Safe Queue Home screen">
 </p>